AndyIbanez/andyibanez-com/content/posts/nil-null-mess-objective-C-and-swift.md

 In Swift, we have a bit more safety.
 We can send "messages" to `nil`, but only if they are the result of a chained optional. `nil` can only be a thing when we are working with optionals.

-Dealing with nullability in Objective-C can be mess, and this mess can carry over to Swift when bridging, so we are going to talk about the different "kinds" of nullability here, with practical examples and situations I have come across the real world.
+Dealing with nullability in Objective-C can be a mess, and this mess can carry over to Swift when bridging, so we are going to talk about the different "kinds" of nullability here, with practical examples and situations I have come across the real world.

 If you are thinking that dealing with nils is easy and "works as expected", I recommend you read this, *especially* if you have never touched Objective-C.